vikesh3640/Deribit/README.md

 - **Instruments**: Spot, Futures, and Options.
 - **Scope**: All supported symbols on the Deribit Test platform.

+### Performance Monitoring
+- **Execution Timing Logs**:
+  - Logs are generated for key operations (place order, cancel order, modify order, get orderbook, view position, view open orders).
+  - Helps in tracking the performance of different functionalities.
+  - Provides time taken for each operation in seconds.

 ---

 ## Project Structure